 We recently chatted with Susan Begg of Tri CUSTOM about their work designing and building custom home theaters.
 From smaller spaces to full cinemas to installing cinemas on yachts, they’ve seen it all, and so are a natural fit for this installment in our series.

 If you’re hoping to build a custom home theater, then you’ve come to the right place.
-The blog provides plenty of insights that will help you navigate some of the trickier aspects of home theater renovation and avoid some of the pitfalls designers can fall prey too.
+The blog provides plenty of insights that will help you navigate some of the trickier aspects of custom home theater design and avoid some of the pitfalls designers can fall prey to when renovating.

 The secrets to building a beautiful custom home theater